nmarquesin/Udacity_React_Redux/README.md

 store: {
 users: {
 id: { id, name, avatarURL, answers, questions}
-}
+},
 questions: {
 id: { id, author, timestamp, answer1, answer2}
+},
+activeUser: userId,
+selectedQuestion: questionId,
 }
-activeUser: userId
-}

 ## Steps To Take

-6. (CODING) Design the shape of the state and create actions and reducers.
+6. (CODING) Design the shape of the state and create actions to initialize data and reducers.

+## Store:

 store: {
 users: {
 'id': {
 id: 'id',
 name: 'name',
 avatarURL: 'urlAddress',
 answers: {
 'questionId': 'answerOption',
 'questionId': 'answerOption',
 'questionId': 'answerOption',
 },
 questions: [
 'questionId', 'questionId', 'questionId'
 ]
 }
 }
 questions: {
 'id': {
 id: 'id',
 author: 'author',
 timestamp: 1234,
 answer1: {
 votes: ['userId', 'userId']
 text: "lorel ipsum"
 },
 answer2: {
 votes: ['userId', 'userId']
 text: "lorel ipsum"
 }}
+},
+activeUser: 'userId',
+selectedQuestion: questionId,
 }

-   activeUser: 'userId'
-   }
+## Actions:

+setActiveUser
+handleInitialData
+receiveQuestions
+receiveUsers

+## Reducers:

+users
+questions
+activeUser

 7. (CODING) Create a Redux store.
 Connect logger middleware (optional) and Redux Thunk middleware (alternatively, you can use Redux Saga, etc.).

+- To create a Redux store: install 'react-redux' (for create-store) and 'redux' (for combineReducers and Provider).

+- To connect middleware: install redux-thunk, create logger middleware.

+- Dispatch actions to store: use connect from react-redux to give 'App' access to dispatch and call handleInitialData inside componentDidMount from the App Component.

 8. (CODING) For each view that needs access to the store, create the component and connect it to the store.

+- Create the QUESTIONS LIST component

-9. (CODING) For the component you created in the last step, create actions and action creators.
+9. (CODING) For the component you created in the last step, create any actions and action creators missing.
 Check that everything works correctly.

-10. (CODING) Repeat Step 3 & Step 4 for each component that needs access to the store.
+10. (CODING) Repeat Step 8 & Step 9 for each component that needs access to the store.

 11. (CODING) Create presentational components and confirm that everything works correctly.